Murders of Gary Matson and Winfield Mowder

-Gary Matson (April 6, 1949 — July 1, 1999) and Winfield Mowder (May 30, 1959 — July 1, 1999) were a gay couple from Redding, California, who were murdered by white supremacist brothers Benjamin Matthew Williams and James Tyler Williams.
+Gary Matson (April 6, 1949 – July 1, 1999) and Winfield Mowder (May 30, 1959 – July 1, 1999) were a gay couple from Redding, California, who were murdered by white supremacist brothers Benjamin Matthew Williams and James Tyler Williams.
 The Williams brothers confessed to killing the couple because they were gay.

 Background

 Gary Matson and Winfield Mowder

 Gary Matson and Winfield Mowder were together as a couple for 14 years.
 They lived in Happy Valley, California, just outside Redding.

 Matson, 50, earned a Master of Science degree in environmental horticulture from UC Davis in 1984.
 Afterwards, he and Mowder founded Matson Horticulture and Florabundance Nursery in Redding.
 Matson helped found a community garden to help feed the hungry (called the Redding Farmers Market), the Carter House Natural Science Museum (now Turtle Bay Exploration Park) for children, and the Redding Arboretum.

 He was divorced from his wife, Marcia Howe, who was also responsible for the founding of Carter House Natural Science Museum and with whom he had a daughter, Clea.

-Mowder, 40, held a Bachelor of Science degree in anthropology and worked part-time as an associate in Orchard Supply Hardware's Garden Department, while also attending Chico State University.
+Mowder, 40, held a Bachelor of Science degree in anthropology and worked part-time as an associate in Orchard Supply Hardware's Garden Department, while also attending California State University, Chico.
 He frequently spoke at local high schools, serving as a source of knowledge and support for both gay and straight teens.

 Together in 1997, Matson and Mowder founded Plantstogo.com, an online nursery specializing in plants for hot climates.

 The Williams brothers

 The Williams brothers operated a landscaping and lawn service out of their parents' home in Palo Cedro, California.
 Neighbors said that the family was known for their fundamentalist Christianity, and that recordings of sermons and religious music were often heard from their house.

-Prior to moving to Redding, the Williams lived in Gridley, California, a farming community in Butte County, California.
+Prior to moving to Redding, the Williamses lived in Gridley, a farming community in Butte County, California.
 According to neighbors, the family kept to themselves.
 The boys were not allowed to participate in extracurricular activities.

 When the family moved to Redding, on what the father (Benjamin Williams) told neighbors were "God's orders", mail from militia groups, addressed to the family, continued to arrive at their home.
-After the move, Matthew Williams briefly served in the Navy, while stationed in Bremerton, Washington.

-As children, the brothers attended what is now Bethel Church (Redding, California).
+As children, the brothers attended what is now Bethel Church, in Redding, a Charismatic Christian church.

-While living in Moscow, Idaho, Matthew joined the Charismatic Christian church, Living Faith Fellowship, and then became fascinated with white supremacist and antisemitic literature he read on the Internet.
+Benjamin Matthew Williams--commonly known as Matthew--briefly served in the Navy, and was stationed in Bremerton, Washington.
+While living in Moscow, Idaho, he joined another Charismatic Christian church, Living Faith Fellowship, and became fascinated with white supremacist and antisemitic literature he read on the Internet.

-They were found to have called white supremacists Matt Hale and Alex Curtis on the phone prior to the murders.
+The brothers were found to have called white supremacists Matt Hale and Alex Curtis on the phone prior to the murders.